CloudCityMC/SMP/rules.md

 If an IP is said in chat, the mute AND ban chart will be bypassed and a ban will be issued.
 If a server name is said in chat, a mute chart mute will be issued.
 If a user is convincing people to go to that server (e.g. "Hey wanna join mineplex?") may result in a ban chart ban.

 <details><summary>Better Explanation</summary>
 Discussing other servers without saying their name is okay.
 "Wanna play mine-strike with me?" is ok.
 "Wanna play mine-strike ON MINEPLEX!??! with me" is not ok.
 The bannable offense is when you convince others to join you on a specific server.
 "Come join me on mineplex!"
 Will result in a ban chart ban.
 "This server sucks!!
-MINEPLEX &gt; RILEYCRAFT" is a definite permanent ban.
+MINEPLEX IS BETTER THAN CLOUDCITY" is a definite permanent ban.
 </details>
 </details>